Personal Loans For The Self-Employed: How To Apply

 - Bank account statements: If an applicant has a history of regular deposits, bank statements can show a stable flow of income.
 Just make sure to keep your business expenses separate from your personal ones.

-- Profit and loss statements: A profit and loss statement (or ledger documentation) is a summary of your costs, expenses and revenues.
+- Profit and loss statements: A profit-and-loss statement (or ledger documentation) is a summary of your costs, expenses and revenues.
 This can show a lender more about your income.
 Be sure to ask your lender whether these documents are required.

 - Social Security benefits statements: A Social Security benefits statement shows an applicant the benefits they’ll receive when they retire.
 You can access your statement through the Social Security Administration.